 You need to know some cholesterol numbers from the lab test to determine if your cholesterol is too high.
 High density cholesterol (good cholesterol), low density cholesterol (LDL) and triglycerides (both bad for you), and total cholesterol which is a combination of good and bad cholesterol in your blood.

 Cholesterol Test (Lipid Profile Test)

-(high density lipoprotein), and the two bad cholesterol - LDL cholesterol (low density lipoprotein) and triglycerides.
-If you have taken the test recently, enter the result values in the table below to calculate your risk for heart disease.
+(high density lipoprotein), LDL cholesterol (low density lipoprotein), triglycerides and total cholesterol.
+If you have taken the test recently, enter the result values in the table below to calculate your risk for heart disease